Platform Mindset for Network Services

 - NetDevOps – Network configuration has become a piece of code, giving customers the ability to clone, test, execute and reverse changes at scale in a hybrid environment

 This translates to a hyper-automated world with significant operational and business benefits.
 We manage infrastructure for one of the largest professional networking companies, and we can confidently vouch that they are early adopters of the next-gen technologies in their unique way and are reaping significant benefits.
 In the traditional network management practice, the engineer-to-device ratio is around 1:400, with the new approach, this is exponentially reduced to 1:12000.
 Other benefits include:

 - The operational efficiency goes up by an order of magnitude (upto 10x benefits)

 - The user experience is unfaltering with technology being a self-healing component in the backend

 - Total control of the environment brings in business agility

 How can you get there?

-Now that we are aware about the benefits, let’s discuss how an enterprise can achieve this?
+Now that we are aware of the benefits, let’s discuss how an enterprise can achieve this?

 It is certainly not a sprint but a marathon towards this paradigm shift.
 While the health, maturity, and standardization of your environment dictate where and how to start, how smoothly, quickly, and efficiently you get to the finish line depends on a partner with proven capabilities.